 The Meaning of Tarot cards

-Receiving a tarot card reading is a beautiful and mystical experience that can help you better understand your unique journey through the spiritual, emotional, and physical world.
 It gives you a glimpse within, offering you a mirror into your own soul.
-The key to getting the most from a tarot experience is to understand the intricate and multi-layered meanings of tarot cards, including what each card expresses individually and how they can work together to provide you with even greater insight.
+The key to getting the most from the Tarot is to understand the intricate and multi-layered meanings of Tarot cards, including what each card expresses individually and how they can work together to provide you with even greater insight.

-What's important is what your tarot reading – and the individual card - means to you.
+What's important is what each card in your reading means to you.

-These tarot definitions are meant to help you understand the major arcana and minor arcana, the 78 cards in a tarot deck, and the energy of the cups, wands, pentacles, and swords of the tarot.
+These Tarot descriptions are meant to act as an online guide to help you understand the major arcana and minor arcana.
 By understanding the meaning of the tarot cards, you can begin to add your own perspective, intuition, and inspiration to your future readings.

 Let your intuition guide you to the secrets the tarot has to share.